ajaymehul/stelligent-u/03-iam/README.md

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._

+> No, the credentials obtained from assuming a role have specifically only the permission granted for that role.
+To demonstrate, create an IAM role with S3 full access, attach it to your user and try creating a bucket and it shouldwork (positive testing).
+Then use that user to assume another role with ReadOnlyAccess policy only, and use those credentials to create bucket.
+This should fail (negative testing) despite the principal having S3FullAccess.

 ## Lesson 3.3: Fine-Grained Controls With Policies